Audio dequantization using instantaneous frequency: Experiment and Results

 As a baseline for comparison, we chose a sparsity-based dequantization method, namely the Chambolle--Pock algorithm (CP) performing best in the study \cite{ZaviskaRajmicMokry2021:Audio.dequantization.ICASSP}.
 This method solves the optimization problem

 seeking for an analysis-sparse time-domain signal which fits the dequantization constraints.
-We used the Matlab code from \cite{ZaviskaRajmicMokry2021:Audio.dequantization.ICASSP} with the same DGT settings as in the PHADQ experiment.
+We used the Matlab code from \cite{ZaviskaRajmicMokry2021:Audio.dequantization.ICASSP} with the same DGT settings as in the PHADQ experiment to ensure a fair comparison between the methods.

-When comparing the U-PHADQ and B-PHADQ variants, it was found that updating the instantaneous frequency within the course of iterations of U-PHADQ does not lead to better results in terms of the SDR.
-For this reason, in the experiments we focus only on the B-PHADQ variant.
-In addition, to see the maximum achievable performance of PHADQ, there is the B-PHADQ (oracle) variant, based on the instantaneous frequency of the original signal, which cannot be accessed in practical scenarios.
+We show an example showing the evolution of SDR across iterations of PHADQ variants presented in Fig.~\ref{fig:iterations:sdr}.
+When comparing U-PHADQ and B-PHADQ across the EBU SQAM dataset, it was found that updating the instantaneous frequency during iterations (U-PHADQ) does not improve the SDR.
+For this reason, the experiments focus only on the B-PHADQ variant.
+In addition, to see the maximum achievable performance of PHADQ, there is the B-PHADQ (oracle) variant, based on the instantaneous frequency of the original signal, which however cannot be accessed in practical scenarios.
 For the oracle variant the consistent B-PHADQ was used.
-An example showing the evolution of SDR across iterations of PHADQ variants is presented in Fig.~\ref{fig:iterations:sdr}.

-The results of the PHADQ method for both datasets show the best achievable SDR and ODG from a maximum of 200 iterations.
+The results of the PHADQ method for both datasets show ODG and SDR after 60 iterations of the algorithm, which represents a balance between the average number of iterations required to reach optimal SDR and ODG values.
+We note that a higher number of algorithm iterations does not guarantee improved ODG values; supplementary graphs are available\footnote{\url{https://vojtechkovanda.github.io/PHADQ/}}.
 The CP results were obtained after 500 iterations of the algorithm, achieving optimal ODG values \cite{ZaviskaRajmicMokry2021:Audio.dequantization.ICASSP}.